ssalinasfe/Polylla-Mesh-DCEL/README.md

 </p>

+## IO formats

+The algorithm supports two file formats as input, the output is an [.off file](https://en.wikipedia.org/wiki/OFF_(file_format)) and an .ale file use for the VEM.

+## Input as  .node, .ele, .neigh files

-This triangulation is represented as a [.node file](https://www.cs.cmu.edu/~quake/triangle.node.html) with the nodes of the triangulations and the [boundary marker](https://www.cs.cmu.edu/~quake/triangle.markers.html), [.ele file](https://www.cs.cmu.edu/~quake/triangle.ele.html) with the triangles of the triangulations and a [.neigh file ](https://www.cs.cmu.edu/~quake/triangle.neigh.html) with the adjacencies of each triangle.
+Triangulation is represented as a [.node file](https://www.cs.cmu.edu/~quake/triangle.node.html) with the nodes of the triangulations and the [boundary marker](https://www.cs.cmu.edu/~quake/triangle.markers.html), [.ele file](https://www.cs.cmu.edu/~quake/triangle.ele.html) with the triangles of the triangulations and a [.neigh file ](https://www.cs.cmu.edu/~quake/triangle.neigh.html) with the adjacencies of each triangle.

 Input commands of polylla are: